“Increasing Community Support for Economic Development and Well-Being of the Greater Binghamton Area and the Southern Tier”

-The SUNY Business and Education Cooperative of the Southern Tier (SUNY BEST) will host a presentation, titled "Creating an Innovative Entrepreneurial Ecosystem"at 10 a.m.
-Thursday, June 6, 2013 at Binghamton University, Continuing Education and Outreach Department, LN 1324C, Binghamton, New York.
+The SUNY Business and Education Cooperative of the Southern Tier (SUNY BEST) will host a presentation titled "Increasing Community Support for Economic Development and Well Being of the Greater Binghamton Area and the Southern Tier,” at 10 a.m.
+Thursday, January 9, in room 220 at Binghamton University’s Downtown Center, 67 Washington St., Binghamton.
 This presentation is free and open to the public.

 SUNY BEST is a volunteer group comprised of senior staff members from key economic and educational institutions in the Southern Tier.
 The group works to forge strong alliances, strengthen industry specific needs and provide information and outreach for business.
 SUNY BEST also seeks to explore and support the business community workforce needs for traditional and emerging industry clusters such as nanotechnology, biotechnology, energy, photonics, energy conservation and renewal.